Skip to Content

 – Increased Risk of Rut Damage

-There’s another big risk factor with mowing wet lawns rut damage.
+There’s another significant risk factor with mowing wet lawns: rut damage.
 The soft soil and added slipperiness make it much easier for mower tires to tear out the grassroots.
-A few rounds around the yard and you might just be bidding farewell to your green oasis.
+A few rounds around the yard, and you might just be bidding farewell to your green oasis.

 – Timing the Mowing

-The smart thing would be to wait until the grass is dry enough to walk through without wet shoes.
-However, I understand that this is not always feasible due to time or weather constraints.
+The intelligent thing would be to wait until the grass is dry enough to walk through without wet shoes.
+However, I understand this is not always feasible due to time or weather constraints.

 – Professional Tips

 Here are some tips.
 Contacting a local dealer can be invaluable in these situations.
-They can provide guidance and recommendations on the right mower to suit your individual needs and conditions.
+They can guide and recommend the right mower to suit your needs and conditions.

 – Safety Measures